magnuswiderberg/mexicanstandoffgame/README.md

 ## TODO items

-- github actions
-- parameterize pipeline yaml file
-- support for bots
+- support for bring your own bot + example bots
-- example bots
 - Support for giving up => QUIT state on Player
 - Countdown time